the Terrible Teens

 Teens through Young Adults (6-24 months)

-Living with conflict, chaos, and frustration?
+Living with chaos, conflict, and frustration?

-Is your 4-legged teen not listening or out of control?
-That’s so frustrating, embarrassing, and annoying.
-So let’s get you on track to a better, easier life with your dog!
+Life with teens can be really aggravating and embarrassing.
+So let’s get you on track to a better, easier life with your big puppy!

-it may be a struggle to just . . .
+Are you struggling to just . . .

 • relax and watch TV in the evenings

-• open the door without chaos ensuing
+• open the door to someone without chaos ensuing

 • have friends and family come for a visit